 The Future of Babylon

-Babylon’s remains date back thousands of years and were rediscovered by Robert Koldeway, a German archaeologist, at the end of the nineteenth century.
-Famous for the Hanging Gardens of Babylon, one of the Seven Wonders of the Ancient World, Babylon was also home to the Ishtar Gate, now in the Pergamon Museum in Berlin.
-During the reign of Saddam Hussein, much reconstruction took place at the site and a modern palace was built on a promontory overlooking the ancient city.
+Babylon represents one of the most important archaeological sites in the world.
+Its remains date back thousands of years and were excavated by Robert Koldeway, a German architect, at the end of the nineteenth century.
+Famous for the Hanging Gardens of Babylon, one of the Seven Wonders of the Ancient World, Babylon is also home to the Ishtar Gate; the Lion of Babylon, Iraq’s national icon; and the Tower of Babylon of Biblical fame.
+During the reign of Saddam Hussein, much reconstruction took place at the site and an opulent palace was built on a hill overlooking the ancient city.